Coleraine dispute Linfield winner

 However, Jay Donnelly equalised on 42 minutes when he scored at the second time of asking after Jethren Barr had saved his initial effort.

-The forward grabbed his second on 62 minutes when he robbed Paul Finnegan of possession on the goalline before he took a touch inside and beat Barr from a tight angle.
+The forward grabbed his second on 62 minutes when he robbed Paul Finnegan of possession on the touchline before he took a touch inside and beat Barr from a tight angle.

 Barr denied Shay McCartan a brilliant third when he tipped the attacker's 40-yard effort onto the bar, but the points were secured in the final 10 minutes when Conor McMenamin tucked home from inside the area, which leaves the Glens third in the table and four points off the table-topping Reds.